Monoget/Real-Time-Vehicle-Tracking-and-Management-System-using-IoT/README.md

 After Complete all process check the web server log its sent data or not.

-# WEB Setup for IoT-Based Vehicle Tracking and Management System
+# WEB Setup for Real Time Vehicle Tracking and Management System using IoT

 To set up and run the web-based user interface for the IoT-Based Vehicle Tracking and Management System, follow the steps below to install and configure XAMPP, which provides a local web server environment with Apache, MySQL, and PHP support.